raper03/login_example/README.md

 ### Requirements
 1. [Python](https://www.python.org/downloads/) 3.8.5 **+**
 2. An IDE capable of running or interpreting Python
+3. pyinputplus

+To install pyinputplus, enter the following into your terminal

+    pip install --user pyinputplus

 This project can be directly downloaded via [the main page](https://www.github.com/raper03/login_example) of this repository from the big green **Code** button.
 Otherwise, you may clone this repository by grabbing the HTTPS also found in the big green **Code** button.